Sales Enablement 101: A Guide For Empowering Your Sales Team

 Consumers have more information and power at their fingertips than ever before.
 A study by Salesforce & Publicis.Sapient found that 87% of consumers begin their buying journey with online research.
 The study also found that 64% of shoppers say they feel that brands don’t truly understand their individual needs and desires.

-Brands have to work hard to personalize their approach, and selling to informed customers has become a nightmare for many in the sales game.
+Brands have to work hard to personalize their approach.
+Therefore selling to informed customers has become a nightmare for many in the sales game.
+You can check our post about how to make a brand persona to learn more.

 There was a time when interruption ads stood a chance.
 Many buyers were naive, and if something popped up and caught their attention, they clicked.
 They didn’t know any better, but these days, they do.
 In order to break through and start a genuine conversation with potential buyers or clients, your sales and marketing teams need to be equipped with the most advanced resources available.